-Regardless of placement, material, and type, construction signage has many benefits.
-Companies can use them to protect their workers and the public, as well as inform, promote, and increase the company or project's visibility and credibility.
-Here's a breakdown of some of the top benefits of construction signage.
+Regardless of placement, material, and type, construction signage has many benefits for companies looking to protect their workers and the public, inform, promote, and increase the company or project’s visibility and credibility.
+Here’s a breakdown of some of the top benefits of construction signage.

-- Increase Construction Safety - Safe job site increases a company's reputation.
+- Increase Construction Safety – Back to the basics here, but a safe job site helps increase a company’s reputation.
 Aside from OSHA-required safety information, you can ensure visitors and workers know the hazards and what to do in an emergency.

-- Increases Excitement - A "coming soon" sign is a great way to increase excitement about something new, improved, or rebuilt entirely.
+- Increases Excitement – A “coming soon” sign is a great way to increase excitement about something new, improved, or original.
 Construction sign advertising can also rally a community about the changes while distracting from the inconvenience of going around or avoiding the area.